 Divorcing parents in Illinois have to consider who will have the authority to make decisions about their child’s welfare and where the child will live.
 In the past, these decisions were known as “legal custody” and “visitation.”
 The Illinois Marriage and Dissolution of Marriage Act, however, which came into effect January 1st, 2016, did away with these terms.
 Now, Illinois parents who are undergoing a divorce are tasked with determining decision-making responsibilities and parenting time.
+For assistance making such decisions, child custody lawyers in Peoria IL may be required.

 In your parenting plan, you and your co-parent will determine who will make certain decisions for your child.
 This parenting plan must be filed with the Illinois family court.
 Parental responsibility used to be called “custody,” but that term is no longer used in Illinois.
 Decision-making responsibilities can be divided into two categories: routine and significant.